Bayer & Monsanto

 The most important questions concerning you as a student with regard to an internship or an undergraduate dissertation etc. are answered here.

-Students are required to provide details of their health insurance status if they wish to work at Bayer.
-Employment is dependent on membership of a health insurance fund.
-If your work is not a mandatory internship and you earn more than €400 a month, you will be subject to social insurance contributions.
-In the case of accidents at work, students are covered by the Employer's Accident Liability Insurance Association while they are working for Bayer.
+Students also need to disclose their health insurance status if they want to work at Bayer.
+Membership of a health insurance program is a requirement for employment.
+If the work you are doing is not a mandatory internship and if you earn more than €450 a month, you will be liable for social security contributions.
+To cover industrial accidents, students will be insured by the Employer's Accident Liability Insurance Association for the duration of their employment at Bayer.

 Internships and Theses

 You will fit in particularly well with Bayer if you share our passion to innovate and want your ideas and solutions to improve people’s lives.
 If you are applying from outside Germany, you should also be fluent in English.
 In some departments, the ability to speak German is also very helpful.
 It is important to send proof of matriculation along with your application.

 Remuneration depends on the kind of internship.
-For basic internships and work experience for pharmacy students (“Famulatur") it is 300 € - 500 € per month.
-Students writing their theses/dissertations and specialist internships receive the minimum wage (between 1,450 € and 1,539 € per month - depending on working hours).
-Students who move to one of our sites for the duration of their internship or time writing their thesis or dissertation have the opportunity to receive a rent allowance depending on the subject area.
+For basic internships and work experience for pharmacy students (“Famulatur”), it is €300 to €500 per month.
+Students writing a thesis/dissertation and doing specialist internships are paid the minimum wage (between €1,450 and €1,539 per month, depending on working hours).
+Students who move to one of our sites for the duration of their internship or period spent writing their thesis or dissertation are able to receive a rent allowance depending on the subject area.

-You can find the job advertisements of the overseas Group companies on the global job portal at www.career.bayer.com, where you can apply directly to the Group companies abroad or get in touch with the contacts given.
+Yes, there is the option for students to complete an internship abroad.
+You can find the job advertisements of the overseas Group companies and sites on the global job portal at www.career.bayer.com, where you can apply directly to them or get in touch with the contacts given.

 You can find more information on the sub-page “Students > Internships > Abroad”: http://www.karriere.bayer.de/en/students/internships/abroad/